TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 content =  "";
 ```

-The `children` field is assigned an empty array:
+`children` is assigned an empty array:
 ```typescript
 children = [];
 ```

 ## Updating Blocks

-You can update an existing block in the editor using the following API call:
+You can update an existing block in the editor using the following call:

 ```typescript
 // Definition